manishkatyan/strapi-stripe/README.md

 Once successfully Configured stripe in strapi settting, now you can create products in stripe.

 - click on Stripe in the **Plugins** section.click on Add Product.
+- Enter Title, Price, Image URL and Description.
-- Enter Title,Price,Image Url,Description.
-Click on Save, it will create product both in strapi and stripe.
+- Click on Save button to create a product in Strapi as well as Stripe.

 <br/><br/>
 <img style="width: 100%; height: auto;" src="https://higheredlab.com/wp-content/uploads/strapi-stripe-product_create.gif" alt="strapi-stripe-product-create" />